 What Does Professional Indemnity Cover?

 Professional Indemnity insurance can cover an array of potential risks.
-It can include protection against intellectual property infringement, claims of dishonesty or defamation of character, and also if there has been the loss or inappropriate use of documents or client data.
+As well as providing cover against claims of professional negligence, it can include protection against intellectual property infringement, claims of dishonesty or defamation of character, and also if there has been the loss or inappropriate use of documents or client data.

 Negligence can be a broad topic.
 Providing the wrong advice can happen without intention, and anyone can make mistakes when they are working on large accounting or tax projects.
 We’re only human!